BensThoughts/next-mdx-filesystem/README.md

 `dirOptions`:

 - `returnType`: Choose the data structure you want to get back when the route is a directory.
-Valid options are `'tree'` or `'array'`.
-   *Default is* `'tree'`.
+Valid options are `'tree'` or `'array'`. *Default is* `'tree'`.

-- `shallow`: When `true` the function returns just the articles and directories in the current directory path.
+- `shallow`: When `true` the function returns just the files and directories in the current directory path.
 When `false` the function recursively gives you back all directories, sub-directories, and mdx file metadata all the way down the filesystem tree starting at the current directory path. *Default is* `false`.

-- `reSortArray`: When `returnType` is array this will resort the array alphabetically based on the title of each directory. *Default is* `true`.
+- `reSortArray`: When `returnType` is array this will resort the array of directories alphabetically based on the `title`. *Default is* `true`.

 ---